DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 The various *supports* are therefore understood as different ways of mediating between the writing and its reception.
 First came the writing, and then the document in the form in which we are reading it.
 The document changes form depending on the *support*.
-A different *support,* a different medium produces a different mediation.
+A different *support*, a different medium produces a different mediation.
 Clearly, the extent of the difference will depend on the structuring power we ascribe to the *support*.
-In writing like the tree -- the difference between reading it in print or on a monitor is not huge, or more like water -- the difference is pronounced since water can assume any shape.
+In writing like the tree – the difference between reading it in print or on a monitor is not huge, or more like water – the difference is pronounced since water can assume any shape.

 This is precisely the idea McLuhan critiques in *Understanding Media*.